TheHyperverse/development-wg/README.md

-# Hyperverse Planning Committee
+# Hyperverse Development Working Group

-The Hyperverse Planning Committee is a group dedicated to architecting, developing, and discussing the future of the Hyperverse.
+A group dedicated to architecting, developing, and discussing the future of the Hyperverse.
 The Hyperverse, in it's final form, will be a network of composable modules (featuring composable smart contracts) that will range across blockchains and will be a major component of a DAO.
 The Hyperverse truly aims to be the biggest decentralized network of composable smart contracts in all of Web3.

 ## Where to Find Us